liferay/liferay-screens/ios/README.md

 ![Connect delegate in Interface Builder](Documentation/Images/xcode-delegate.png "Connect delegate in Interface Builder")

-_Note there are [some issues](http://stackoverflow.com/questions/26180268/interface-builder-iboutlet-and-protocols-for-delegate-and-datasource-in-swift/26180481#26180481) connecting outlet to Swift source code.
-You can change delegate datatype or just assign the outlets by code._
+*Note that there are [some issues](http://stackoverflow.com/questions/26180268/interface-builder-iboutlet-and-protocols-for-delegate-and-datasource-in-swift/26180481#26180481) connecting an outlet to Swift source code.
+You can change the delegate data type or just assign the outlets by code.*

 Awesome!
 Now you know how to use screenlets in your projects.
 However, if you want to use screenlets from Objective-C code, there are a few more things that you need to take care of.
 These are presented in the next section.
 If you don't need to use screenlets from Objective-C, you can skip this section and proceed to the list of available screenlets below.